Euphrates: Environmental and social effects

 The inundation of large parts of the Euphrates valley, especially in Turkey and Syria, has led to the flooding of many archaeological sites and other places of cultural significance.
 Although concerted efforts have been made to record or save as much of the endangered cultural heritage as possible, many sites are probably lost forever.
 The combined GAP projects on the Turkish Euphrates have led to major international efforts to document the archaeological and cultural heritage of the endangered parts of the valley.
 Especially the flooding of Zeugma with its unique Roman mosaics by the reservoir of the Birecik Dam has generated much controversy in both the Turkish and international press.
 The construction of the Tabqa Dam in Syria led to a large international campaign coordinated by UNESCO to document the heritage that would disappear under the waters of Lake Assad.
 Archaeologists from numerous countries excavated sites ranging in date from the Natufian to the Abbasid period, and two minarets were dismantled and rebuilt outside the flood zone.
 Important sites that have been flooded or affected by the rising waters of Lake Assad include Mureybet, Emar and Abu Hureyra.
 A similar international effort was made when the Tishrin Dam was constructed, which led, among others, to the flooding of the important Pre-Pottery Neolithic B site of Jerf el Ahmar.
 An archaeological survey and rescue excavations were also carried out in the area flooded by Lake Qadisiya in Iraq.
 Parts of the flooded area have recently become accessible again due to the drying up of the lake, resulting not only in new possibilities for archaeologists to do more research, but also providing opportunities for looting, which has been rampant elsewhere in Iraq in the wake of the 2003 invasion.

 Religion

-Islam

-In Islam, a hadith is mentioned prophecying about unearthing of a gold mountain beneath the Euphrates river before the apocalypse, with many people dying fighting over it; it is said to be one of the future minor signs of the coming of Judgement Day:
+In Islamic tradition, a hadith of Muhammad states that the Last Hour will not occur until the Euphrates River uncovers a mountain of gold, over which people will fight.
+Ninety-nine out of every one hundred individuals engaged in this conflict will perish.
+This event is considered one of the minor signs of the approaching Day of Judgment.

-"Sahih Muslim 2894 c

-Abu Huraira reported Allah's Messenger (ﷺ) as saying:

-The Last Hour would not come unless the Euphrates would uncover a treasure of gold, so he who finds it should not take anything out of that."

-Christianity

-In the Christian Bible, the Euphrates River is mentioned in the Book of Revelation, the final book of the New Testament.
-Author, John the Apostle writes about the Euphrates river drying up as part of a series of events that foretell the Second Coming of Jesus Christ.
+In the Christian Bible, the Euphrates River is mentioned in Revelation 16:12: the Euphrates drying up is part of a series of events that foretell the Second Coming.

-Revelation 16:12 says: "The sixth angel poured out his bowl on the great river Euphrates, and its water was dried up to prepare the way for the kings from the East."

 The river Phrath mentioned in Genesis 2:14 is also identified as the Euphrates.